 For chocolate bar topping:

-In a double boiler set to medium low heat, melt the cocoa butter and vanilla extract together.
+- In a double boiler set to medium low heat, melt the cocoa butter.
 Stir in the powdered sugar, powdered milk, and seeds from the vanilla bean until completely incorporated and bring the mixture to 120˚F (49˚C), no higher.